How Many of These Classic 80s Drinks Did You Try?

 As part of its campaign included the infamous Pepsi Challenge commercials.
 Although test stations were set up around the country, often with lack-luster monitors, those in the commercials were actors.
 Nonetheless, the campaign was gaining traction.
 People were discussing the commercials and the product.
 Pepsi was making slow but steady gains on Coca Cola’s market.
 They further promoted their product as the future while Coca Cola was still focused on the nostalgia of the past.

 OK Soda: Don’t Be Fooled

-It marketing was unpretentious; the packaging was indicative of it being a counter-culture product.
+Its marketing was unpretentious; the packaging was indicative of it being a counter-culture product.
 The taste was comparable to Coke or Pepsi.
-Sales were going well for the young “company”.
-Until the truth came out.
+Sales were going well for the young “company,” until the truth came out.

 New Coke v.
 Classic Coke: The Original Fake News